 |Baum and Langley, The Wizard of Oz|

-No Taste Like Home is an opportunity to experience the fundamental joy of life.
-Happiness comes from knowing that you are HOME.
+Foraging is an opportunity to experience the fundamental joy of life.
+Happiness comes from knowing we are HOME.
 Being home means that there is nowhere else we need to be.
 We are safe here.
 We have enough.

 In his final, unfinished manuscript, Wild Fruits, Thoreau writes that “the value of these wild fruits is not in the mere possession or eating of them, but in the sight and enjoyment of them.”
-This is not about how to get more; it’s about appreciating what we already have.
+Foraging is not about how to get more; it’s about appreciating what you already have.

 The more we eat here now, exploring, savoring, and celebrating THIS time and place, the more we rediscover Eden, finding greater comfort with the land, our food, and each other.
 We revel in real eating and real-ating.
 This heart-to-hearth connection offers solace in the soil and communion in community.
 Coming home to eat, we find what truly feeds us.